ST. LOUIS -- Jaden Schwartz knew he would score again. He just didn't expect it would take so long.

 Zacha got New Jersey within 2-1 at 10:30 on a slap shot from the right circle.

-Schwartz got his first goal in 23 games — a span of 73 shots — late in the first.
-He appeared to score again early in the second period, but the goal was disallowed because of goalie interference when Schwartz slid into Kinkaid.
+Schwartz appeared to score again early in the second period, but the goal was disallowed because of goalie interference when Schwartz slid into Kinkaid.

-The Blues got three more goals in the second period.
-O'Reilly got his 21st of the season 30 seconds in on a wrist shot from the top of the slot.
+The Blues got three more goals in the second period anyway.
+O'Reilly scored his 21st of the season 30 seconds in on a wrist shot from the top of the slot.
 MacEachern scored on a breakaway on a pass from Pietrangelo at 6:11.
 Bozak made it 6-1 when he scored at 15:20.

 Each team scored twice in the third period, including Pietrangelo's and Barbashev's second goals.
 Barbashev's was short-handed.